Israeli forces storm main hospital in southern Gaza after prolonged standoff and partial evacuation

 Hamas has continued to attack Israeli forces in all parts of Gaza, and says it will not release all the remaining captives until Israel ends its offensive and withdraws.
 Hamas is also demanding the release of a large number of Palestinian prisoners, including top militants.

-Netanyahu has rejected those demands, calling them "delusional," and says Israel will soon expand its offensive into Gaza's southernmost city of Rafah, on the Egyptian border.
+Netanyahu has rejected those demands, calling them "delusional."
+He says Israel will soon expand its offensive into Gaza's southernmost city of Rafah, on the Egyptian border.
 Over half of Gaza's population of 2.3 million has sought refuge in Rafah after fleeing fighting elsewhere in the coastal enclave.

 At least 28,576 Palestinians have been killed since the war began, mostly women and children, according to Gaza’s Health Ministry, which does not distinguish between civilians and combatants.
 Over 68,000 people have been wounded in the war.